 From there, you can build out individual modules for the remaining components of a writing portfolio.
 This includes your bio and work experience:

-And lastly, it connects to the recommendation engine within the platform to surface client reviews for you.
+And lastly, there’s a section where you can request client recommendations.
 When you request client recommendations, they’ll appear in the section here and increase your credibility on nDash.

 Create a Writing Portfolio That Wins New Business

 Talking about yourself is never a comfortable experience.
 But in terms of your writer portfolio, it’s a necessary step to increasing revenue and fostering better client relationships.